justin-youngbird/astro-project/src/pages/posts/post-1.md

 tags: ["astro", "blogging", "Learning in public"]
 ---

-# my first blog post

-Published on 4/3/2025

-welcom to my _new blog_ about learning astro! here i will share my learning journy as I build my new website
+welcome to my _new blog_ about learning astro! here i will share my learning journy as I build my new website

 ## what I have accomplished